 The included dropper makes it easy to use the product.
 The serum has a clear color and is slightly runnier than oil.
-Unlike the C20 serums, this vitamin C serum doesn’t feel like water either, but has a similarity to a light oil or ampoule.
-When you distribute it on your face it has a smooth feeling which also feels bit of warming on the skin.
+Unlike the C20 serums, this vitamin C serum doesn’t feel like water either but has a similarity to a light oil or ampoule.
+When you distribute it on your face it has a smooth feeling.
+Additionally, the serum also has kind of a warming effect on the skin.
 I was really surprised about the formula, because it really reminded me of facial oil first, but didn’t make the face look greasy.
 It gives your skin a nice glow though.
 The scent is a citrus-herbal-lavender scent to me, but it is not overpowering.

-Since I didn’t use it for a long time yet, I cannot show you any long-term effects, but even if I could I think you would not see much of a difference, because my skin has been in a good condition for quite a while now.
-I can say for sure that it is much milder than the C20 vitamin C serums, yet, on the other hand I don’t think that you can call this a pure vitamin C serum because of the low concentration.
-The main effect why this serum is great and probably effecient for many is the combination of the ingredients and especially the combination of vitamin C with centella asiatica extract.
+Since I didn’t use it for a long time yet, I cannot show you any long-term effects, but even if I could I think you would not see much of a difference because my skin has been in a good condition for quite a while now.
+I can say for sure that it is much milder than the C20 vitamin C serums, yet, on the other hand, I don’t think that you can call this a pure vitamin C serum because of the low concentration.
+The main reason for why this serum is great and probably efficient for many is the combination of the ingredients and especially the combination of vitamin C with Centella Asiatica extract.

-Which is your favourite Vitamin C Serum so far?
+Which is your favorite Vitamin C Serum so far?

 Just as a short reminder: All products mentioned and reviewed on this blog are of my personal opinions.
 This product here was sent to me for reviewing purpose by http://www.wishtrend.com/ which doesn’t influence me in providing my honest opinion on the products.